Brunei: Japanese occupation

-The Japanese invaded Brunei on 16 December 1941, eight days after their attack on Pearl Harbor and the United States Navy.
+The Japanese invaded Brunei on 16 December 1941, eight days after their attack on Pearl Harbor on the United States Navy.
 They landed 10,000 troops of the Kawaguchi Detachment from Cam Ranh Bay at Kuala Belait.
 After six days' fighting, they occupied the entire country.
 The only Allied troops in the area were the 2nd Battalion of the 15th Punjab Regiment based at Kuching, Sarawak.

 Once the Japanese occupied Brunei, they made an agreement with Sultan Ahmad Tajuddin over governing the country.
-Inche Ibrahim (known later as Pehin Datu Perdana Menteri Dato Laila Utama Awang Haji Ibrahim), a former Secretary to the British Resident, Ernest Edgar Pengilly, was appointed Chief Administrative Officer under the Japanese Governor.
+Inche Ibrahim (known later as Pehin Datu Perdana Menteri Dato Laila Utama Awang Haji Ibrahim), a former Secretary to the British Resident, Ernest Edgar Pengilly, was appointed chief administrative officer under the Japanese Governor.
 The Japanese had proposed that Pengilly retain his position under their administration, but he declined.
 Both he and other British nationals still in Brunei were interned by the Japanese at Batu Lintang camp in Sarawak.
 While the British officials were under Japanese guard, Ibrahim made a point of personally shaking each one by the hand and wishing him well.

 The Sultan retained his throne and was given a pension and honours by the Japanese.
 During the later part of the occupation, he resided at Tantuya, Limbang and had little to do with the Japanese.
 Most of the Malay government officers were retained by the Japanese.
 Brunei's administration was reorganised into five prefectures, which included British North Borneo.
 The Prefectures included Baram, Labuan, Lawas, and Limbang.
 Ibrahim hid numerous significant government documents from the Japanese during the occupation.
 Pengiran Yusuf (later YAM Pengiran Setia Negara Pengiran Haji Mohd Yusuf), along with other Bruneians, was sent to Japan for training.
 Although in the area the day of the atomic bombing of Hiroshima, Yusuf survived.